jona-sassenhagen/statfail/nuisance_failure.md

 Each step in this list is (hopefully) uncontroversial and helpful, unlike null-hypothesis testing of stimulus balance.

 # Acknowledgements
-We thank Sarah Tune for helpful discussion and Tal Linzen for bringing to our attention the randomization check literature.
+We thank Sarah Tune for helpful discussion and Tal Linzen for bringing to our attention the randomization check literature; Katerina Starikova, Miriam Burk and Antonia Götz are to be thanked for collecting the survey data.
 This work was supported in part by the German Research Foundation (BO 2471/3-2) and by the ERC grant 617891.

 # References